15 Easy Ways You Can Motivate Yourself to Achieve Your Goals

 If you want to motivate yourself to achieve your goals, then you need to figure out what inspires you.

 Maybe it’s a specific type of music.
 Perhaps it’s a view from your house.
 It could be a motivational speaker or celebrity.
-Ted talks on youtube have a great selection of motivational talks.
+Ted Talks on YouTube has a great selection of motivational talks.

 Find out what inspires you and schedule some time to immerse yourself in it each day.